kcaliskan/advanced-js/4-closures/1-functions-are-objects.md

 ## Functions are Objects

 1. Functions are a special type of object called "callable" object.
-Bracket notation () for the invoking the function, contains the code, it hsa and it also has some properties like call, apply and bind.
+Bracket notation () for the invoking the function, contains the code, it has and it also has some properties like `call`, `apply` and `bind`.

 ![js-functions-are-objects-1](../img/js-functions-are-objects-1.png)